Luke of Antioch

 Introduction

-Luke of Antioch (Greek: Loukas ho Antiocheios) was born circa AD 15 (3775–3776 in the Hebrew calendar) in the Roman province of Syria.
-There are only three explicit mentions of Luke in the New Testament, all by the apostle Paul.
-He was a physician (iatros; G2395; from the verb iaomai; G2390, "to heal") from Antioch and a Christian Gentile.
-Paul wrote:
+Luke of Antioch (Greek: Loukas ho Antiocheios) was born around AD 11 in the Roman province of Syria.
+The New Testament mentions him by name only three times, all in the writings of the apostle Paul.
+Luke served as a physician (iatros, G2395, from the verb iaoma, G2390, "to heal"), came from Antioch, and was a Gentile Christian.
+Paul writes:

 My fellow prisoner Aristarchus sends you his greetings, as does Mark, the cousin of Barnabas.
 (You have received instructions about him; if he comes to you, welcome him.)
 Jesus, who is called Justus, also sends greetings.
 These are the only Jews among my co-workers for the kingdom of God, and they have proved a comfort to me. . . .
 Our dear friend Luke, the doctor, and Demas send greetings (Col. 4:10–11, 14).

-Paul only mentioned Luke twice more: 1) When he instructed Timothy, "Only Luke is with me.
+Paul mentions Luke only two more times: (1) when he tells Timothy, "Only Luke is with me.
 Get Mark and bring him with you, because he is helpful to me in my ministry" (2 Tim.
-4:11), and 2) When he wrote to Philemon, "Epaphras, my fellow prisoner in Christ Jesus, sends you greetings.
+4:11), and 2) when he writes to Philemon, "Epaphras, my fellow prisoner in Christ Jesus, sends you greetings.
 And so do Mark, Aristarchus, Demas and Luke, my fellow workers" (Phlm.
 1:23–24).

-However, Luke wrote about 28 percent of the New Testament, more than any other writers, including Paul.
-There is a gospel ascribed to him and its sequel, the Acts of the Apostles.
-Luke was an ethnic Syrian and hinted at his Antiochian heritage throughout Acts.
-He mentioned Antioch many times, showing an element of civic pride (cf. Acts 6:5, 11:19–30, 13:1, 14:26–28, 15:22, 30–35, 18:22).
-Luke also represented his hometown when he wrote how Jesus' followers were first called "Christians" at Antioch (cf. Acts 11:26).
+Even so, Luke wrote about 28 percent of the New Testament—more than any other author, including Paul.
+He wrote the gospel that bears his name and its sequel, the Acts of the Apostles.
+As an ethnic Syrian, Luke often shows his Antiochian background in Acts.
+He mentions Antioch several times and reflects a strong sense of pride in his hometown (cf. Acts 6:5, 11:19–30, 13:1, 14:26–28, 15:22, 30–35, 18:22).
+He also points out that Jesus' followers were first called "Christians" in Antioch (cf. Acts 11:26).

 Luke the Evangelist

-Luke was not an eyewitness (autoptēs; G845, "self-seeing") to Jesus' ministry.
-He admitted this at the beginning of his account:
+Luke was not an eyewitness (autoptēs, G845, "self-seeing") to Jesus' ministry, and he makes this clear at the start of his gospel:

 Many have undertaken to draw up an account of the things that have been fulfilled among us, just as they were handed down to us by those who from the first were eyewitnesses and servants of the word.
 With this in mind, since I myself have carefully investigated everything from the beginning, I too decided to write an orderly account for you, most excellent Theophilus, so that you may know the certainty of the things you have been taught (Luke 1:1–4).